 The Ada Initiative is proud to have a diverse, committed, and experienced group of advisors.
 We frequently ask our advisory board for input on our ideas and plans to get feedback from people with a variety of backgrounds and experiences.

-Rachel Chalmers is Vice President, Research – Infrastructure Management, with The 451 Group, an industry analyst firm.
-She speaks internationally about virtualization, big data and cloud computing.
-She has been writing about technology and culture since the early 1990s, and has been published in or quoted by Salon, New Scientist, the Wall Street Journal, the New York Times, the Boston Globe and the Sydney Morning Herald.
+Rachel Chalmers joined Ignition Venture Partners as a principal in 2013.
+She specializes in studying software companies — particularly startups — solving complicated and urgent business problems.
+Prior to Ignition, Rachel worked for 13 years at the 451 Group, an independent technology industry analyst firm.
+She has been published in or quoted by Salon, New Scientist, the Wall Street Journal, the New York Times, the Boston Globe and the Sydney Morning Herald.
 You can find her on twitter at @rachelchalmers.

 Mel Chua is a contagiously enthusiastic hacker, writer, and educator with over a decade of teaching and curriculum development experience and a solid track record in leadership positions at Red Hat, One Laptop Per Child, Sugar Labs, Fedora, and other Free, Libre, and Open Source Software (FLOSS) communities.
 Currently based at Purdue University's School of Engineering Education, she bridges academic research on successful communities with deep personal experience getting her hands dirty building them.
 Her work centers on helping college faculty who are Teaching Open Source participation in their classes, bringing radical transparency practices from open communities and the open data / open science movement into qualitative research, and (as a deaf Chinese-Filipino-American woman) incorporating feminist, disability-activism, and developing-world perspectives into post-secondary engineering education.
 Mel holds a BS in Electrical and Computer Engineering from Olin College, maintains an active blog, and occasionally tweets @mchua and writes for opensource.com and Geek Feminism.